 They have quite a bit latency which is not ideal to watch video content or for gaming, but the performance might be better if you’re using a Bluetooth 5.0 source.

 The Jabra Elite 45e are decent mixed-usage headphones with good design and great Bluetooth connectivity.
 However, their sound quality is average-at-best, but they are compatible with the Jabra Sound+ app, so you can use the presets and the 5-band EQ to customize a sound profile that fits you.
 Unfortunately, they do not offer good isolation like the other headphones in the around-the-neck Elite series but are more portable than the rest of them thanks to the flexible neck cable.
+See our recommendations for the best in-ear headphones and earbuds and the best budget earbuds.

 The Jaybird X3 are better and more versatile headphones than the Elite 45e.
 They are more portable since they don’t have an around-the-neck design and also come with a pouch.
 The default sound quality is also better on the X3.
 For sports, the X3 are more stable and have a better fit, on top of having good isolation performance, great for crowded gyms or commuting.
 On the other hand, the Elite 45e are more comfortable than the X3 since they don’t enter the ear canal as deeply.
 They also have better wireless range.